 I wrote the book I wanted to read.
 I love stories about an outsider coming into a dysfunctional group and the effect they have on each other, stories based on a secret that threatens to break, and coming of age stories where a decision a young person makes changes the course of their life.

-I also wanted to write a story set over a long, hot summer so that as the temperature soars so do the tensions between the characters.
+I also wanted to write a story set over a long, hot summer so that as the temperature soars so does the tension between the characters.

 I’ve always been fascinated by old houses and the secrets they hold.
 I’ve lived in Italy and have had a house in Tuscany for many years which I escape to when I can and I felt this would be the perfect setting because a crime would be easy to cover up in some of these isolated mountain villages but with the trend among foreigners for restoring old Tuscan properties it was likely that it would be discovered at some point.

 What readers have said about The Silence: